johnandersen777/johnandersen777.github.io/content/about.md

 - "John's trying to do ethical graffiti" [Ms. Elizabeth]

-  - Everything is Art, Infrastructure should be elegant and beautiful.
+  - Everything is Art, Infrastructure should be elegant, resilient, and beautiful.
     It should be a reflection of its people.

     - grep Train of thought graffiti.